-3. Vacancies
+Vacancies

-In the event of a vacancy in the chairs before October 31, the chair-elect shall accede to the office of chair.
-A special election shall be called to fill the office of chair-elect.
-If a vacancy occurs in the chairs after November 1, the chair-elect shall become acting chair for the remainder of the academic year and then accede to the office of chair at the end of the spring term.
-In the event of a vacancy in the office of chair-elect, a special election shall be called by the Senate as soon as possible to fill this office.
+In the event of a vacancy in the chairs before October 31, the Chair-Elect shall accede to the office of Chair.
+A special election shall be called to fill the office of Chair-Elect.
+If a vacancy occurs in the chairs after November 1, the Chair-Elect shall become acting Chair for the remainder of the academic year and then accede to the office of Chair at the end of the spring term.
+In the event of a vacancy in the office of Chair-Elect, a special election shall be called by the Senate as soon as possible to fill this office.

-F. At-Large Status of Chair and Chair-elect
+At-Large Status of Chair and Chair-Elect

-The chair and chair elect of Faculty Senate shall always be considered members-at-large.
-Upon the assumption of their offices, if the chair-elect is a current member, the unexpired term shall be filled in accordance with this Constitution.
-In the event the term as Senator has expired, the chair-elect, in the member-at-large status, shall be allowed to serve the ensuing year as chair.
+The Chair and Chair-Elect of Faculty Senate shall always be considered members-at-large.
+Upon the assumption of their offices, if the Chair-Elect is a current member, the unexpired term shall be filled in accordance with this Constitution.
+In the event the term as Senator has expired, the Chair-Elect, in the member-at-large status shall be allowed to serve the ensuing year as Chair. (back to top)